Food & Nutrition

-We have spent decades educating pet owners about optimal nutrition for pets of every size, age, lifestyle, and medical conditions.
+We have spent decades educating pet owners about optimal pet food nutrition for pets of every size, age, lifestyle, and medical conditions.
 These days, there are countless brands of dog and cat food to choose from, plus many alternative feeding options.
 The sheer variety of brands, flavors, and forms of pet foods available today is utterly bewildering and overwhelming—how is a conscientious owner to cut through the distracting advertising and marketing to determine which is really the best choice for their pet?

 That is where our friendly vets come in—through detailed knowledge of your specific pet’s nutritional needs, they can help you pinpoint the ideal diet.
 Whether you have a puppy, an adult, or an elderly dog or cat, proper nutrition is critical to good health.
 Only through optimal nutrition can your pet reach their potential for growth, physical performance, and longevity.